Lacrymology/states/gitlab/doc/pillar.rst

 gitlab:smtp:from
 ~~~~~~~~~~~~~~~~

-The address that will appear in the "From:" field of the email.
+The address that will appear in the "From:" field of the email sent by GitLab.

 .. _pillar-gitlab-db-password: